dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 :::important This feature is currently in beta

-Extended Attributes allows users to enter YAML attributes in their Environment settings.
-It's currently in beta and if you're interested in getting access to the beta, please contact us -- HOW CAN USES TRY THIS BETA?
+Extended Attributes allow users to enter YAML attributes in their Environment settings.
+It's currently in beta and if you're interested in joining the beta, please contact us -- HOW CAN USES TRY THIS BETA?
 IF IT'S FEATURE FLAG, HOW DO THEY JOIN THE BETA?
 DO WE NEED TO ADD A FORM LINK?
 OR EMAIL?
 :::

 Extended Attributes is a feature that allows users to set a flexible [profiles.yml](/docs/core/connect-data-platform/profiles.yml) snippet in their dbt Cloud Environment settings.
 It provides users with more control over environments (both deployment and development) and extends how dbt Cloud connects to the data platform within a given environment.